amar2468/GameHive/README.md

 2. Player 2 Choice - Player 2 chooses between rock, paper, scissors

-3. Attempts - There are three attempts.
-In order for a player to win, they must get either:
-(a) Win 3 times
-(b) Win 2 times
+3. The first user who wins 3 rounds is the winner of the game.

-4. Points - If one of the players win the round, they will get 10 points, which will be added to the leaderboard score.
+4. Points - The user who won the game gets 10 points, which will be added to the leaderboard score.

 **Testing**

-Testing is required with any app that is being created.
+Testing is required for any application that is being created.
 For GameHive, unit testing and integration testing were/are being used to test a variety of functionalities such as:
 1. Registration process
 2. Login process
 3. Testimonials form